randymcleod/pythonaws/README.md

-# pythonaws
+# Automting AWS with Python

-ACloud Guru Python
+Repository for the A Cloud Guru Course *Automating AWS with Python*